THE RISE VISION

 THE RISE MISSION

 The focus of the Research.
 Innovation.
 Scholarship.
 Education.
 (RISE) unit is to build the foundation for an innovation Community of Practice that engages in bold new translational educational practices for both physicians and scientists to improve learning and teaching for better health.

 Our work aligns with the Education Pillar of the Michigan Medicine Strategic Plan, to cultivate a learning community that engages all in bold and innovative education for the advancement of science, health and health care delivery.

-We need innovation in medical education to better meet the challenges facing health care.
+We need innovation in health sciences education to better meet the challenges facing health care.